greymass/buoy-nodejs/README.md

 `X-Buoy-Wait` can be specified in number of seconds to wait for the data to be delivered to a listener, will return a `408` if the data cannot be delivered within time limit.
 Will always have `X-Buoy-Delivery: delivered` on a successful request.

+`X-Buoy-Soft-Wait` can be specified in number of seconds to wait for the data to be delivered to a listener, will return a `202` if the data cannot be delivered within time limit.

 ## Run with docker

 ```